ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 continue with the new addresses added, until one connection is established.

+## Using Expired Answers Optimistically

+A technique for reducing latency when waiting for DNS answers is for the DNS cache to retain expired DNS answers (answers for which the Time-To-Live has passed), and allow applications using the Happy Eyeballs algorithm to incorporate those old answers into the set of options.
+This approach is sometimes called "optimistic DNS", since it optimistically uses expired answers while waiting for non-expired answers.
+Clients implementing Happy Eyeballs MAY use optimistic DNS.

+Expired answers SHOULD only be cached for the same DNS resolver configuration.
+When the client changes networks and has a new DNS resolver configuration, expired answers might not be relevant.

+In order to use optimistic DNS, the client performs the following
+steps:

+- Check the DNS cache for the desired record (A, AAAA, SVCB/HTTPS).
+If there is a cached answer that is not expired, use it immediately.
+- If there is only a cached answer that is expired, issue a new query.
+- While waiting for the answer to the query, use the expired answer, acting as if it is valid, but remembering that any addresses or service values for those answers are expired.
+- When the new answer is available, remove all expired candidate addresses that have not yet been attempted.
+This is similar to the logic for handling new answers (see {{new-answers}}), but explicitly removes any answers that were not yet used.

+The rationale for using expired answers is that an implementation that performs Happy Eyeballs is able to handle multiple address options, and tolerate cases where a particular address is no longer functional.
+In such cases where a server is no longer available on a particular address, the client will use the new addresses when available.
+But, in the common case where expired address answers are still pointing to valid addresses, the clients can connect more quickly.

+The cached and expired answers also allow the client to remember whether a server had positive (non-empty) answers for A, AAAA, or SVCB/HTTPS queries.
+In cases where clients choose not to use optimistic DNS answers, they can still use the hints about support to influence the value of the Resolution Delay.
+For example, a client that knows that a service previously had returned positive AAAA answers might be willing to wait longer for an updated record than the default value.

 ## Handling Multiple DNS Server Addresses

 If multiple DNS server addresses are configured for the current